NextFaze/dev-fun/devfun-annotations/Module.md

 # Module annotations
-The shared DevFun library - should be put in your `compile` dependency.
+The shared DevFun library - should be put in your `implementation` dependency.

 Contains the annotations and interfaces that can be referenced from your main code without leaking their implementation details into your final release build.

-# Package com.nextfaze.devfun.annotations
-Main annotations package.

 # Package com.nextfaze.devfun.core
 Contains interfaces and default implementations.